 Clinton is a very small village located in the state of New York.
 With a population of 1,891 people and three constituent neighborhoods, Clinton is the 574th largest community in New York.
-Clinton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Clinton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Clinton is a decidedly white-collar village, with fully 87.14% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Clinton is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Clinton who work in teaching (13.22%), management occupations (12.77%), and healthcare (10.96%).
+Clinton is a decidedly white-collar village, with fully 87.50% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Clinton is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Clinton who work in teaching (13.98%), management occupations (12.50%), and healthcare (11.91%).

 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Clinton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Clinton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The most common language spoken in Clinton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Indic languages.